-The state is developing fast in healthcare industry and a lot of nursing programs have been simulated and started in last few years.
+The state is developing fast in the healthcare industry and a lot of nursing programs have been simulated and started in the last few years.

 What is the Alabama Board of Nursing and what is its importance?

-Alabama Board of Nursing is the administration body, which takes care of all the issues related to the various medical rules and regulations in the Alabama state.
+Alabama Board of Nursing is the administrative body, which takes care of all the issues related to the various medical rules and regulations in the Alabama state.

 The board is responsible for maneuvering the various Medical and Nurse Practitioners and nursing programs running in the state.